ietf-wg-cats/draft-ietf-cats-framework/draft-ietf-cats-framework.md

 ## Implementation Consideration on Using CATS Metrics {#sec-metric-implementation}

-According to the metric definition in {{?I-D.ietf-cats-metric-definition}}, computing metrics need to be normalized and/or aggregated in order to low down the scalability impact of the existing route system while providing sufficient detail for effective decision-making.
+According to the metric definition in {{?I-D.ietf-cats-metric-definition}}, computing metrics need to be normalized and/or aggregated in order to soften the scalability impact while providing sufficient detail for effective decision-making.

 Depending on the resources and processing capabilities of CATS components, the normalization and aggregation functions can be located in different CATS components.
 The suggested solution is to implement the normalization and aggregation functions located away from the decision maker, CATS Path Selector (C-PS), especially when C-PS is co-located with CATS-Forwarders.
-With this in mind, the normalization and aggregation functions of CATS metrics can be placed at Service contact instance or CATS Service Metric Agent (C-SMA).
+With this in mind, the normalization and aggregation functions of CATS metrics can be placed at service contact instances or CATS Service Metric Agent (C-SMA).

 When the C-SMA is co-located with CATS-Forwarders where there is limited resource for processing, the placement of normalization functions in the C-SMA may bring too much overhead and may influence the routing efficiency.
 Therefore, this document suggests to implement the normalization function at the service contact instance.
 Regarding the aggregation functions, it can be implemented in the C-SMA, or the service contact instance.